unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 .. admonition:: Question

-   **Is there any language visible in the image OR written on the photograph?**
+   **Is there any language visible in the image and/or written on the photograph?**